hashicorp/terraform-provider-azurerm/website/docs/r/lb_rule.html.markdown

 * `loadbalancer_id` - (Required) The ID of the Load Balancer in which to create the Rule.
 Changing this forces a new resource to be created.
 * `frontend_ip_configuration_name` - (Required) The name of the frontend IP configuration to which the rule is associated.
 * `protocol` - (Required) The transport protocol for the external endpoint.
 Possible values are `Tcp`, `Udp` or `All`.
 * `frontend_port` - (Required) The port for the external endpoint.
 Port numbers for each Rule must be unique within the Load Balancer.
 Possible values range between 0 and 65534, inclusive.
+Note that value 0 enables "Any Port".
 * `backend_port` - (Required) The port used for internal connections on the endpoint.
 Possible values range between 0 and 65535, inclusive.
+Note that value 0 enables "Any Port".
 * `backend_address_pool_ids` - (Optional) A list of reference to a Backend Address Pool over which this Load Balancing Rule operates.

 ~> **NOTE:** In most cases users can only set one Backend Address Pool ID in the `backend_address_pool_ids`.
 Especially, when the sku of the LB is `Gateway`, users can set up to two IDs in the `backend_address_pool_ids`.